survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Enabling a performance budget

 Webpack allows you to define a **performance budget**.
-The idea is that it gives your build size constraint which it has to follow.
-The feature is disabled by default and the calculation includes extracted chunks to entry calculation.
+The idea is that it gives your build size constraint, which it has to follow.
+The feature is disabled by default, and the calculation includes extracted chunks to entry calculation.

 {pagebreak}